Xingtao/FFdynamic/README.md

 -----------
 ## `An application *Interactive Live*`

-Here is an **Interactive Live** (Ial hereafter) application, which is based on FFdynamic and shows how to use this library to develop complicated program.
+**Interactive Live** (Ial for short) is an application based on FFdynamic.
-Ial does video and audio mixing, then streams it out.
+Ial does multiple video and audio mixing, then streams it out.
 It could be run in phones or cloud servers.
 Here is an image got from an mobile app show its using scenario.
 Two streams are decoded, then mixed together and broadcast to audiences as one stream.

 #### **Interactive live scenario**
 ![Interactive live with two people](asset/peers-broadcast.jpg )

-**Interactive Live** give more flexiable control over the mixing process (dynamical layout change, backgroup change, mute/unmute, etc..), shown in the Following gifs:
+**Interactive Live** gives flexiable control over the mixing process (dynamical layout change, backgroup change, mute/unmute, etc..), shown in the Following gifs:

 #### *Layout auto change or set to certain pattern during mixing broadcast by request*
 This picture shows auto layout change when a new stream joined in (from 2 cells to 3 cells); then manually set the layout to 4 and 9 cells.